rejleite/tech_test/README.md

 It is missing the security part and additional functionality.

-To use this API you have to install Node.js and MongoDb Download the code and uses the command "npm install --save" to install all the required modules.
+To use this API you have to install Node.js and MongoDb

+Download the code and uses the command "npm install --save" to install all the required modules.

+I have used PostMan for testing this api.